 A minimum of thirty semester hours in residence (enrolled at KCC) with a minimum GPA of 2.0 must be completed before a student may graduate from KCC.
-Eight of these thirty semester hours must be in the field in which the student is majoring.
+Eight of these thirty semester hours must be in the field of the student's degree program.
 Not more than six of the final thirty hours may be transferred from another school, and then only by petition.
-An exception may be made to facilitate an academic partnership agreement with another institution which has been approved by our administration.
+An exception may be made to facilitate an academic partnership agreement with another institution that has been approved by our administration.